 - 6.1.1.
-The subject property is not subject to a specific land use zoning in the Roscommon County Development Plan 2022-2028. - 6.1.2.
-Relevant objectives/policy in the Roscommon County Development Plan 2022 2028 include;
+The subject property is zoned 'existing residential' in the Roscommon County Development Plan 2022-2028. - 6.1.2.
+Relevant objective/policy in the Roscommon County Development Plan 2022 2028;

 Policy Objective TV 4.15 Continue to engage with owners of sites and properties which are vacant and or in a derelict/ruinous condition to seek to redress this.
 Where necessary, apply the available statutory mechanisms (Derelict Sites Act 1990) to address the impact of a derelict site/ structure upon the amenity of an area.